If we agree with the adage, “You only get one chance to make a first impression,” why are so many insurance agent and broker websites so uninspiring?

 Technology firms like Tarmika and ITC, both new to the Property & Casualty marketplace, have hardwired feedback and reporting capabilities available to the end-user or firm leadership.
 Additionally, they are built intentionally to adapt and grow, recognizing what software engineers build doesn’t always reflect the realities of an agency or brokerage environment.
 Their willingness to “learn, improve, and realize” how your firm talent, and your insureds, want to receive the customer experience is key to their market intrigue.

 Like so many things, it’s not a question of if – it’s only a question of when they make the move into your ‘smiddle’ market space.
 And when that disruption arrives – is your firm going to be ready?
 Worse yet, will you even know it has happened?

-MarshBerry’s Connect Platform team is hosting a webinar highlighting how technology and carriers are “Connecting the Dots” to help insurance agents and brokers better manage (and grow) their SBU.
+MarshBerry’s Connect Platform financial advisory and organic growth team is hosting a webinar highlighting how technology and carriers are “Connecting the Dots” to help insurance agents and brokers better manage (and grow) their SBU.
 Join the panel discussion with representatives from Grange, Hanover, Tarmika and ITC.

 “Connecting the Dots: How Carriers & Technology Partners Can Help Accelerate Your Firm’s Growth”

 - Date: Wednesday, July 22, 2020 @ 11:00 am ET

 - Click HERE to register.
 Space is limited.